MicrosoftDocs/memdocs/windows-365/enterprise/health-checks-connectivity.md

 ## Connectivity errors

-When a connectivity checks fails, you'll see one of the following errors.
+When a connectivity check fails, you'll see one of the following errors.
 Review the status pane to see more details.
 You can use the **Troubleshoot this connection** button to troubleshoot.

 - **Azure Resource Availability Check**: Azure resources are not up and running.
 - **DomainJoin**: This Cloud PC isn't joined to a domain.